 Together, we will combat these threats where they originate and operate, said Attorney General Merrick Garland.

 The task force will be comprised of federal prosecutors from Arizona, Southern California, and South and West Texas.
 Also participating will be law enforcement officers and analysts from Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP), as well as the federal law enforcement agencies FBI and Drug Enforcement Administration (DEA).

 We will take steps to identify smugglers and their associates to ensure we enhance border security, said DHS head Alejandro Mayorkas.

 "Alpha" will work closely with "Operation Sentinel," launched in late April by DHS to combat transnational migrant smuggling networks.
 "Alpha" will also seek to increase investigations, drug trafficking prosecutions, and asset recovery related to corruption in the Northern Triangle by working with prosecutors in those countries.
-The Attorney General also instructed to coordinate with the State Department to assist counterparts in the Northern Triangle to support efforts to prosecute smugglers in their own courts.
+The Attorney General was also instructed to coordinate with the State Department to assist counterparts in the Northern Triangle to support efforts to prosecute smugglers in their courts.